 Susan grew up in South Bucks and has a close connection with the area.

-A lifelong Liverpool FC fan, Bob is also a Trustee of the Roundhouse venue in Camden and Vice-Chair of Children in Need.
+A lifelong Liverpool FC fan, Bob is a Trustee of the Roundhouse venue in Camden, International Director of the Country Music Association and vice-chairman of BBC Children in Need.

 John Smith has 40 years’ experience in financial and change management in a variety of industries both in the UK and overseas.